English Graduate Handbook and FAQ

 How do I transfer graduate credits from a previous institution?

 During your initial meeting with the Graduate Coordinator, you can discuss whether and how your credits will transfer.
-Transfer credits may not constitute more than 25% of a student's planned program (that is, no more than nine credits for the 36-credit M.A. and M.S. programs), whether the classes were taken prior to admission to Southern or while matriculated in a program at Southern.
+Transfer credits may not constitute more than 25% of a student's planned program (that is, no more than six credits for the 30-credit M.A. and M.S. programs), whether the classes were taken prior to admission to Southern or while matriculated in a program at Southern.

 May I take classes as a visiting (non-matriculated) student, prior to officially applying?

 Prospective degree candidates may register as part-time non-matriculated students in up to two graduate courses per semester.
 Up to nine credits of coursework taken as a non-matriculated student may be applied toward the degree.
-For instructions on taking English graduate classes as a visiting, or non-matriculated, student, see the "Take a Course" page at Southern's Admissions site.
+For instructions on taking English graduate classes as a visiting, or non-matriculated, student, see the Registrars Office.

 For Current Students: